cbeitzell/run_analysis/CodeBook.md

 <hr>
 <a name="The Data"/>
 # The Data
-<p> The original experiment was performed on 30 volunteers, and the data collected was from the accelerometers and gyroscopes from the Samsung Galaxy S II smartphone.
-During the test the volunteers were ask to wear the smartphone on their waste and perform 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) one at a time.</p>
+<p>To understand the data in the analyzation, it good to understand the original data.
+The data was gained from an experiment which was performed on 30 volunteers using the Samsung Galaxy S II.
+During the test the volunteers were ask to wear the smartphone on their waste and perform 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+Data was collected from the accelerometers and gyroscopes, capturing 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+From the data 70% was placed into a training set and 30% in to a test set.</p>

-<p>TEST</p>
+<p>A further explained method of the data collection.
+"The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain."
+(README.txt,http://archive.ics.uci.edu/ml/machine-learning-databases/00341/HAPT Data Set.zip) </p>

+<p>A set of raw inertial signal data was compiled from the different sensor signals, and movement.
+This raw data was then compiled into a set (both training and testing), normalized and bound.
+These sets were taken and manipulated for this analysis. </p>

 <hr>
 <a name="Variable Definitions"/>